VernierST/godirect-examples/readme.md

 ## Getting Started

 To get started talking to Vernier Go Direct Sensors, take a look at some of the examples provided in this repository.
-You will first need to get a copy of the examples to your computer by:
+You will first need to get a copy of the examples to your computer through one of these two methods.
 - [Downloading the repository as a zip file](https://github.com/VernierST/godirect-examples/archive/master.zip)
 - [Using Git to clone the repository](https://github.com/VernierST/godirect-examples.git)